lnobach/gonrg/README.md

-# ⚡️ gonrg - Energy Smart Meter Reader
+# ⚡️ gonrg - Check And Serve Smart Meter Information

-CLI tool, server, and Go library to connect to the optical D0 interfaces of power meters and gather OBIS data (e.g. power consumption).
+CLI tool, server, and Go library to connect to the optical D0 interfaces of power meters and gather OBIS values (e.g. power consumption).

 For this to work, you need a gadget to connect to the optical D0 interface of your meter, which you preferably connect to your host via USB,